-The Group set the long-term target of a 50% reduction in GHG emissions by FY2030 (total volume target compared to FY2018 level), and the short-term target of annual reductions of at least 1% (basic unit target compared to previous fiscal year)^{1 2}.
+The Group set the long-term target of a 50% reduction in GHG emissions by FY2030 (total volume target compared to FY2018 level), and the short-term target of annual reductions of at least 1% (basic unit target compared to previous fiscal year)1 2.
 The long-term target acquired SBT certification as consistent with the Paris Agreement under the SBT Initiative.
 We are also aiming for a 100% environmental certification acquisition rate at newly developed properties.

-ltem Target GHG emissions Long-term target ^{3} 50% reduction in GHG emissions by FY2030 (total volume target compared to FY2018 level) reductions ^{12} Short-term target Annual reduction of at least 1% (basic unit target compared to the previous fiscal year) Newly developed property e certification acquisition rate 100% acquisition
+Target Long-term 50% reduction in GHG emissions by FY2030 (total volume target compared to FY2018 level) Short-term Annual reduction of at least 1% (basic unit target nvironmental compared to the previous fiscal year) 100% acquisition target3 Short-term target

-1 The portfolio of real estate owned by the Group (excluding buildings designated to be sold and jointly owned buildings of which the Company has an ownership share of less than 25%) is within the scope of calculation.

-- 2 Greenhouse gas (GHG) emissions = Scope 1 + 2 Scope 1: Direct greenhouse gas emissions directly from sources owned or controlled by business operators.
+- 1 The portfolio of real estate owned by the Group (excluding buildings designated to be sold and jointly owned buildings of which the Company has an ownership share of less than 25%) is within the scope of calculation. - 2 Greenhouse gas (GHG) emissions = Scope 1 + 2 Scope 1: Direct greenhouse gas emissions directly from sources owned or controlled by business operators.
 Scope 2: Indirect greenhouse gas emissions from the use of electricity, steam and heat. - 3 Heiwa Real Estate obtained SBT certification (1.5°C level) from the Science Based Target (SBT) Initiative, which encourages the setting of science-based reduction targets to achieve the Paris Agreement, an international framework for reducing greenhouse gas emissions. - 4 Environmental certifications include DBJ Green Building Certification and CASBEE construction; applicable properties include offices and commercial buildings (excluding small properties).